MMMarinov20/ParkingManagementSystem/README.md

 <hr>

-<h1 align="center">Thanks for checking out my repo, show me some ❤️ by giving my repo a ⭐️!</h1>
+<h1 align="center">Thanks for checking out my repo, show some ❤️ by giving my repo a ⭐️!</h1>
 <h1 align="center">If you want to contribute, feel free to open a PR!</h1>